kzhang-repos/chat/README.md

 **Potential extensions**

-This app can be easily extended to support group chat, and run multiple socket.io instances in different processes or servers by using the socket.io-redis adapter.
+This app can be easily extended to support group chat.
+It can also run multiple socket.io instances in different processes or servers by using the socket.io-redis adapter.

 # Technologies